leon4rd/test/README.md

-## My boss told me to have a good day... so I went home.
+## What does a pirate pay for his corn?
+A buccaneer!